Pscheidl/pscheidl.github.io/_posts/2017-10-08-openliberty-jaxrs.md

 OpenLiberty.io [addresses](https://openliberty.io/about/) a common fear of many developers - long reload times.
 It is fast to start and provides dynamic code update capabilities.

 ## Building sample application

+*Sample application is built as a part of this article.
+It can be found on [GitHub](https://github.com/Pscheidl/openliberty-jaxrs-example)*.

 I belive I've [written enough](http://www.pavel.cool/javaee/java-ee-fatjars-docker/) theory articles on packaging, fast redeployments and good engineering practices in Java application packaging.
 Time to offer something practical.
 Commercial break: If you want to read more on both theory and practice, our new book [Java EE 8 MicroServices](https://www.packtpub.com/application-development/java-ee-8-microservices) is available for pre-order.
 Spring Boot is covered in the book.